W R Burner (Minister of the Gospel)

 There are many walking away from the Unadulterated (pure) Word of God, in many once godly nations, that once stood firmly planted on God's Word.
 Jude revealed: There are certain men crept in unawares (unnoticed), who were before (long ago) of old ordained to this condemnation, ungodly men, turning the grace of our God into lasciviousness (license to immorality), and denying the Lord God, and our Lord Jesus Christ (Jude 1:4).

-These are murmurers, complainers, walking after their own lusts; and their mouth speaking great swelling words, having men's persons in admiration because of advantage (flattering people to gain advantage).
-These be they who separate themselves (cause divisions), sensual (worldly), having not the Spirit (Spirit of God) (Jude 1:18-19).
+These are murmurers, complainers, walking after their own lusts; and their mouth speaking great swelling words, having men's persons in admiration because of advantage (flattering people to gain advantage) (Jude 1:16).
+These be they who separate themselves (cause divisions), sensual (worldly), having not the Spirit (Spirit of God) (Jude 1:19).

 Rather than spiritual growth in God; many nations are experiencing chaos, a trend towards the domination of immorality, a Sodom and Gomorrah setting that is receiving approval rather than reproach.
-A Bible commentary noted: Sodom and Gomorrah is mentioned often in Scriptures as an example of God's severe judgment on sexual sin, in particular sexual perversion.
+It was noted that Sodom and Gomorrah is mentioned often in Scriptures as an example of God's severe judgment on sexual sin, in particular sexual perversion.

 The Apostle Paul warned of such in saying: The time will come when they (the people) will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; and they shall turn away their ears from the truth, and shall be turned into fables (that which is fictitious) (2 Timothy 4:3-4).